Aejkatappaja/phone-corp/README.md

 - Retrieve a specific product.
 - Place an order of products.
 - Display the list of orders.
-- Handle non-passing cases: What to do if the requested product does not exist ?
+- Handle non-passing cases: what to do if the requested product does not exist ?
 What if the order contains products not present in the database ?
 - Qualitatives tests and documentation should be written.

 ## ？How to run it

 1. `npm install` to install depencies.
 2. `npm start` to run the PhoneCorp system.
 The server will listen port `:4000`.
-3. `npm test` to run tests.
+3. `npm run test` to run tests.
 4. You can create a `.env` file and place `MONGODB_URL=` followed by your connection string provided by MongoDB to interact with your database.

 ## 📁 Architecture